ShovitDutta/Cosmic.ts/README.md

 ## Project Structure 🏗️

-Cosmic.ts is meticulously structured as a monorepo, designed to facilitate efficient management of shared code, configurations, and multiple independent applications.
+Cosmos.ts is meticulously structured as a monorepo, designed to facilitate efficient management of shared code, configurations, and multiple independent applications.
 The architecture is organized to promote modularity, scalability, and clear separation of concerns.

 - `config/`: This directory is a dedicated workspace for shared configurations, acting as a central hub for consistent tooling across the entire monorepo.